God Sleeps in Rwanda

 SYNOPSIS

 The 1994 Rwandan Genocide left the country nearly 70 percent female, handing Rwanda’s women an extraordinary burden and an unprecedented opportunity.
-Girls are attending school in record numbers, and women now make up a large part of the country’s leadership.
+Ten years later, girls were attending school in record numbers, and women were a large part of the country’s leadership.
 Working with two cameras and no crew except for their translator—a genocide survivor herself—the filmmakers uncover incredible stories: an HIV-positive policewoman raising four children alone and attending night school to become a lawyer, a teenager who has become head of household for her four siblings, and a young woman orphaned in her teens who is now the top development official in her area.
 Heart-wrenching and inspiring, this powerful film is a brutal reminder of the consequences of the Rwandan tragedy, and a tribute to the strength and spirit of those who are moving forth.

 PRESS